Breathing means life and breathing well makes you feel even more alive!

 – virus or bacteria-caused inflammation of the respiratory tracts.

 A common chronic respiratory disease, asthma, especially the more severe form, truly is felt as a handicap for day-to-day life for 76% of patients.
 Not only does it constrain their activity and physical capacities, it can also impact them psychologically, especially children, since it leads to a perpetual feeling of anxiety and a sense of feeling inferior.

 When dealing with asthma, being cautious is crucial and you must always work together with a qualified doctor.

-Indeed, some plants aren’t recommended in some cases, and certain inhalations and essential oils are actually dangerous.
+Indeed, some plants aren’t recommended in some cases (such as pregnancy), and certain inhalations and essential oils are actually dangerous.

 However, with a medical prescription, plants are extremely beneficial natural remedies to alleviate asthma.

-For instance, passion flower, valerian, fleawort (Plantago major), black currant, khella, lobelia, licorice, nigella, lime tree or basswood, ephedra, cinquefoil, dog rose, hawthorn, yerba santa, viburnum are plants with no essential oil that have positive effects against bronchial spasms and allergy.
+For instance, passion flower, valerian (even garden valerian), fleawort (Plantago major), black currant, khella, lobelia, licorice, nigella, lime tree or basswood, ephedra, cinquefoil, dog rose, hawthorn, yerba santa, viburnum are plants with no essential oil that have positive effects against bronchial spasms and allergy.

 How to prepare these for internal use

 Infusions prepared from a dose of 1 ½ oz (50 g) for one quart or liter (or 1 table spoon for just one mug) boiling water of any of the above plants, pure or combined, is a good idea every evening.
 You may choose from passion flower (flowers and leaves), hawthorn (flowers), poppy (flowers), plants of the Lotus genus (strands) or lime tree or basswood (berries).